 The Reality: Clinical Trial Readiness Determines Tractability and Pharma/Biotech Interest

 Ensuring clinical trial readiness is critical for any rare disease.
 If the patients to participate in clinical trials can’t be identified (function of registries), disease progression is not well understood (function of natural history studies), measures of target engagement and modulation aren’t available (function of pharmacodynamic biomarkers), and clinically meaningful measures are not available and validated (function of validated clinical outcome measures), then it is difficult to convince drug developers that a disease is tractable.
-The myotonic dystrophy field and Myotonic have been working toward checking these boxes to de-risk the disease for development of drugs and biologics.
+The myotonic dystrophy field and MDF have been working toward checking these boxes to de-risk the disease for development of drugs and biologics.
 Yet, the majority of the efforts and accomplishments in achieving clinical trial readiness have been for DM1.
 There is a clear need to further invest in trial readiness for DM2.

 What is the Status of Clinical Outcome Measures for DM2?